 this case, you can find big keys on the ApsaraDB for Redis instance by using the cache

 analytics feature.
 For more information, see Use the cache analytics feature to find big keys.
-Optimize big keys (larger than 10 KB).
+Optimize big keys, which are typically larger than 10 KB.
 For example, you can split big keys, reduce access to big keys, or delete big keys that you no longer need.

 heavy loads.
-For more information, see Enable the direct connect mode.
-Note In direct connect mode, the bandwidth limit of the ApsaraDB for Redis instance equals the bandwidth limit of an individual shard multiplied by the number of shards.
-For example, a cluster instance of Enhanced Edition contains 128 shards and the bandwidth limit of an individual shard is 96 Mbit/s.
-The bandwidth limit of the cluster instance is 12,288 Mbit/s after you enable direct connect mode.
+For more information, see Enable the direct connection mode.
+Note In direct connection mode, the bandwidth limit of the ApsaraDB for Redis instance equals the bandwidth limit of an individual data shard multiplied by the number of data shards.
+For example, a cluster instance contains 128 data shards and the bandwidth limit of an individual data shard is 96 Mbit/s.
+The bandwidth limit of the cluster instance is 12,288 Mbit/s after you enable the direct connection mode.

-withstand more traffic and improve performance.
-For more information, see Change specifications.
+For more information, see Change the specification of an ApsaraDB for Redis instance.
 Note Before you upgrade your instance, you can purchase a pay-as-you-go instance to test whether the specifications to which you want to upgrade meet the requirements of your workloads.
-You can release it after the test is complete.
-For more information about how to release an instance, see Release a pay-as-you-go instance.
+You can release the pay-as-you-go instance after the test is complete.
+For more information about how to release an instance, see Release instances.